 This area of Kanata is an established, mature neighbourhood which began to develop in the 1980s.
 Located in the southern district of Kanata it provides easy access to Barrhaven, highway 416, Stittsville and Richmond and offers many convenient amenities within minutes.
 The Eagleson Road Park & Ride offering great routes for commuters is also just five minutes away from most streets.
 The Kanata North Hi-Tech Sector is also just a short drive away down Eagleson Road.

 Shopping, schools, parks, greenspaces and access to medical clinics is all nearby.
 There are three major grocery stores along Eagleson Road, which is the main road, including Metro, the Real Canadian Superstore and an Independent Grocer at Hazeldean Mall.
 Pharmacies, banks and gas stations also are easily accessible.
-A range of restaurants from high end Amuse Kitchen to fast food and cafes like The Thirsty Maiden and barBurrito are all at your fingertips.
+A range of restaurants from high end Amuse Kitchen to fast food and like barBurrito are all at your fingertips.

 Bridlewood offers many great schools for a range of ages.
 With the Ottawa Carleton District School Board there are W.O.
 Mitchell Elementary School, Bridlewood Community Elementary School, Roch Carrier Elementary School and A.Y.
 Jackson High School.
 With the Ottawa Catholic School Board there are St. James School, St. Anne Catholic School, Elizabeth Bruyere School and Holy Trinity High School.

 Last but not least there is Eva James Memorial Community Centre which is the heart of Bridlewood’s sports community.
 Bridlewood also offers a Bridlewood Community Association which fosters community aspects of this neighbourhood.